 We also welcome those from many different faith traditions.

-In person at the Friends School of Portland at 10:45 a.m.
+In person at the Portland Friends Meetinghouse on Sundays at 10:45 a.m.

 Please carefully read and observe the COVID Meetinghouse Use Guidelines below, which require masks and either full vaccination (including all available boosters) or a negative rapid test.

 Or on Zoom on Sundays at 10:45 a.m.: